 - Be able to provide preliminary risk analysis

 - Be able to use qualitative and quantitative risk measuring techniques for providing risk calculations to management

 Risk management typically refers to the forecasting and evaluating of risks along with the identification of strategies and procedures that can be used to prevent or minimize their impact.
 Cybersecurity risk management is used to guide many IT decisions as these risks continue to create critical outcomes that negatively affect the overall health and performance of organizations.

-What Does this Cybersecurity Risk Management Training Course Entail?
+What Does this Cybersecurity Risk Management Training Entail?

-In this Cybersecurity Risk Management training course, students will learn about the principles of risk management and the four key elements:
+In this security risk management training, students will learn about the principles of risk management and the four key elements:

 - Risk Identification

 Students will learn to identify cybersecurity related threats and vulnerabilities, to determine the risk level of those vulnerabilities, to define controls and safeguards, and to perform cost-benefit analysis or business impact analysis.

 The Risk Management Micro Certification prepares students to perform the four key elements, which is typically the primary responsibility of most information security professionals.
 Students will also learn best practices as they relate to cybersecurity risk management.
 These are skills that, once learned, will be immediately beneficial to the organizations that students work for.